 A: There are fees for researching in the CWS archives.
 As a private, non-profit institution with responsibilities to our donors and the collections they have entrusted to us, we charge access and reproduction fees to offset the cost of preservation supplies.
 However, there is no fee for using the Krause Library on the second floor of the Fantle Building.
 Members of the Center for Western Studies are entitled to discounts on research fees and circulation privileges in the Krause Library.

 Q: Can you translate letters or other materials for me?

 A: We are not able to provide translation services for your personal or family materials.
-However, translation services for a variety of languages are available through the Augustana College Language Institute.
+However, translation services for a variety of languages are available through the Augustana University Language Institute.
 The University of Minnesota Department of German, Scandinavian & Dutch provides an informal list of Scandinavian translators located in the Twin Cities region.
 But expect to pay for a professional level of service; translators often charge by the word.